-The HMPC document includes documentation that an appointment for referral or follow-up care with a healthcare provider has been made.

-- 2 The HMPC document includes documentation that the patient/caregiver has been given information (healthcare provider/clinic/office name and phone number) to make arrangements for follow-up care. - 3 Documentation exists that the patient/caregiver refused an appointment/information for referral or follow-up care with a healthcare provider. - 4 The HMPC document does not include: - Documentation that an appointment for referral or follow-up care with a healthcare provider has been made; - Documentation that the patient/caregiver has been given information (healthcare provider/clinic/office name and phone number) to make arrangements for follow-up care; OR - Unable to determine from the medical record documentation.
+- The HMPC document includes documentation that an appointment for referral or follow-up care with a healthcare provider has been made. - The HMPC document includes documentation that the patient/caregiver has been given information (healthcare provider/clinic/office name and phone number) to make arrangements for follow-up care. - Documentation exists that the patient/caregiver refused an appointment/information for referral or follow-up care with a healthcare provider. - 4 The HMPC document does not include: - Documentation that an appointment for referral or follow-up care with a healthcare provider has been made; - Documentation that the patient/caregiver has been given information (healthcare provider/clinic/office name and phone number) to make arrangements for follow-up care; OR - Unable to determine from the medical record documentation.

-- The healthcare provider could be a primary care physician, an asthma specialist, an advance practice registered nurse (e.g., APN), or a physician assistant (PA) in order to select "1 or 2." - Documentation of appointment for referral or follow-up care must include all of the following in order to select "1" for the data element: - Provider/clinic/office name - Date of appointment - Time of appointment - Documentation of information for referral or follow-up care must include all of the following in order to select "2" for the data element: - Provider/clinic/office name - Telephone number - Time frame for appointment for follow-up care, e.g., 7-10 days - The caregiver is defined as the patient's family or any other person (e.g., home health, VNA provider, prison official or other law enforcement personnel) who will be responsible for care of the patient after discharge.
+- The healthcare provider could be a primary care physician, an asthma specialist, an advance practice registered nurse (e.g., APN), or a physician assistant (PA) in order to select "1 or 2". - Documentation of appointment for referral or follow-up care must include all of the following in order to select "1" for the data element: - o Provider/clinic/office name - Date of appointment - o Time of appointment - Documentation of information for referral or follow-up care must include all of the following in order to select "2" for the data element: - Provider/clinic/office name - Telephone number - Time frame for appointment for follow-up care, e.g., 7-10 days - If the patient's home is out of state or out of the country and there is documentation that provider contact information is not accessible to the health care organization, AND there is documentation that the patient/caregiver were given a time frame for appointment for follow-up care, select Allowable Value 2.
+Example: